Rogdham/pyzstd/index.rst

         Possible values range from 0 to 9 :

-        - 0 means "default" : value will be determined by the library, depending on strategy
+        - 0 means "default" : value will be determined by the library, depending on :py:attr:`~CParameter.strategy`
         - 1 means "no overlap"
         - 9 means "full overlap", using a full window size.